Symbol of the Government of Canada

 What are the clinical signs of EIA?

-The incubation period is generally two to four weeks, but may range from one week to three months.
+The incubation period is generally 2 to 4 weeks, but may range from 1 week to 3 months.
 Infected horses may show the following signs:

 In some cases, a loss of coordination may be the only clinical sign.

-Foals infected prior to birth are often aborted, or die within two months of birth.
+Foals infected prior to birth are often aborted, or die within 2 months of birth.

-Many animals show temporary recovery from the severe stage of EIA and may even appear normal for two to three weeks before relapsing with similar, but less severe signs.
+Many animals show temporary recovery from the severe stage of EIA and may even appear normal for 2 to 3 weeks before relapsing with similar, but less severe signs.
 Episodes of clinical illness are often associated with the use of steroid drugs or with periods of stress such as hard work, hot weather, racing or pregnancy.

 Where is EIA found?